 I see tent repair kit listed on many camping packing lists, I’m going to suggest you just tuck that into your tent bag and then you’ll always have it with your tent.
 In all our years of tenting and hiking (my husband even lived out of a tent for 3 months), we’ve never used a tent repair kit.
 The one time our tent did break, we didn’t have the kit and managed the repair with some duct tape from our emergency tin.

 I prefer to sleep in regular bedding.
 The kids use sleeping bags.
 We bring extra blankets if needed and pillows from our beds.
 Simple as that.
 If tenting, get some air mattresses for comfort.
-And, if using air mattresses, consider how you’ll fill them with air at the campsite: an electric pump or manual pump?
+And, if using air mattresses, consider how you’ll fill them with air at the campsite: an electric pump (will you have electricity) or hand pump?
 My husband and kids are just fine sleeping on Therm-a-Rests (thin, air-filled pads) and your kids might be too.

 Cooking and Eating

-As for all the other tools, I suggest sticking to the bare minimum.
+As for all the other tools, try to stick to the bare minimum.
 Remember that you can wash dishes and re-use them instead of packing more.

 If you plan to do a few camping trips each summer consider filling a ‘kitchen camping tub’ with all the kitchen stuff.
 Then forget about it until you go camping.
 If you are able to round up enough supplies to keep as camping extras, this will save quite a bit of time when it comes to packing for a camping trip because you can just grab the tub and know you already have all the essentials gathered.
 These expandable roasting sticks will fit into your camping tubs – super handy!